wireapp/wire-webapp/README.md

 ##### Release notes

 Release notes need to be generated with `yarn changelog` after merging to "master" and before creating the new production release tag.
-Release notes will be locally available (not committed to the repository) in [./CHANGELOG.md](./CHANGELOG.md) and sent to our marketing team to create release notes on [Medium](https://medium.com/wire-news/desktop-updates/home).
+Release notes will be locally available (not committed to the repository) in [CHANGELOG.md](./CHANGELOG.md) and sent to our marketing team to create release notes on [Medium](https://medium.com/wire-news/desktop-updates/home).

 #### Manual Deployments

-Based on the Git branch, builds get deployed automatically by [Travis CI](https://travis-ci.org/).
+Based on the git branch, builds get deployed automatically by [Travis CI](https://travis-ci.org/).
 In case Travis CI is not working, a manual deployment can be triggered using `yarn deploy`.

 A manual deployment requires the local setup of the Elastic Beanstalk Command Line Interface ([EB CLI](https://docs.aws.amazon.com/en_us/elasticbeanstalk/latest/dg/eb-cli3.html)).
 Manual deployments are also based on branch defaults which are configured [here](./.elasticbeanstalk/config.yml).